 - The DSL has overall responsibility for online safety within the school, but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and Positive Relationships policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Shipbourne School uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet, our learning platforms, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Shipbourne School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology and any other electronic devices with imaging and/or sharing capabilities.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platforms, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Shipbourne School recognises that generative artificial intelligence (AI) tools may have many uses which could benefit our school community.
+However, it is important to recognise that AI tools can also pose risks; this is including, but not limited to, bullying and harassment, abuse and exploitation (including child sexual abuse), privacy and data protection risks, plagiarism and cheating, and inaccurate, harmful and/or biased material, and additionally its use can pose moral, ethical and legal concerns. - Staff and pupils will be made aware of the benefits and risks of using AI tools through appropriate staff training and updates and specific lesson content. - Staff are required to carry out a risk assessment and seek written approval from the senior leadership team prior to any use of AI in school. - Shipbourne School will respond to any misuse of AI in line with relevant policies, including, but not limited to, anti-bullying, positive relationships, staff code of conduct and child protection - Where the school believes that AI tools may have facilitated the creation of child sexual abuse material, including the sharing of nude/semi-nude images by children, the school will respond in line with the UKCIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance.

+Shipbourne School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology and any other electronic devices with imaging and/or sharing capabilities.
 In accordance with KCSIE and EYFS, Shipbourne School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
 These policies can be found on Staff Teams and Staff Share; induction file.